cyborgoat/tech-reservoir/tech-blog/zsh/omz.md

 ---
 title: Install oh-my-zsh in Ubuntu 20.04
-summary: oh-my-zsh is an open-source framework for managing ZSH configuration and is community-driven.
-It comes bundled with tons of helpful functions, plugins, helpers, themes, and a few things that will make you better at the terminal.
-There are currently 275+ plugins and 150 themes supported.
+summary: oh-my-zsh is an open-source framework for managing ZSH configuration and is community-driven.I
 author: Junxiao Guo
 date: 2023-01-27
 tags: